 It uses a hash table to store the map.
 This allows the execution time of get() and put() to remain constant (O(1)) on average, regardless of the size of the map.

-HashMapnull: A HashMap can have one null key and multiple null values.get and put operations on average.HashMap WorksSimilar to HashSet, a HashMap uses the key's hashCode() method to determine where to store the (Key, Value) entry.
-When you want to retrieve a value, it uses the key's hashCode() to quickly find the location, and then uses the key's equals() method to find the exact entry.
+null: A HashMap can have one null key and multiple null values.get and put operations on average.HashMap WorksSimilar to HashSet, a HashMap uses the key's hashCode() method to determine where to store the (Key, Value) entry.
+When you want to retrieve a value, it uses the key's hashCode() to find the location, and then uses the key's equals() method to find the exact entry if multiple keys have the same hash code (a "collision").

 Important: If you use custom objects as keys in a